damsidams/MY_PAINT/README.md

 ## A Brush with CSFML! ##

-Recreate your artistic vision with MY_PAINT, a first-year Epitech project inspired by the classic MS Paint application.
+First-year Epitech project that aims to reproduce the classic MS Paint application.
 This project utilizes the CSFML library for graphics rendering.

 ## Features: ##